-- 301. The study of rigid bodies in static equilibrium.
+- PHY 210 General Physics II Recitation (1) Concurrent enrollment in PHY 202.
+A complementary course for PHY 202 that focuses on mathematics review and physics studying, exam-taking, and problem-solving techniques. - PHY 214 Applied Statics (3) Prerequisites: MAT 140, PHY 301.
+The study of rigid bodies in static equilibrium.
 A course intended primarily for pre-engineers.
 Topics include static equilibrium, couples, two- and three-dimensional force systems, trusses, frames and machines, friction, centroids, and moments of inertia. - PHY 215 Applied Dynamics (3) Prerequisites: PHY 214, PHY 302.
 Newton's laws of motion are applied to particles and rigid bodies.
 A course intended primarily for pre-engineers.
 Topics include absolute and relative motion, forces, acceleration, work and energy, momentum, torque, and angular momentum. - PHY 301 University Physics I (4) Prerequisites: High school physics and MAT 140 or equivalent calculus class.
 A calculus-based general physics course intended primarily for scientists, pre-engineers, computer and math majors and advanced health professional students.
 Topics include vectors, kinematics and dynamics, equilibrium, rotational motion, energy, momentum, oscillations, fluids, and thermodynamics.
 PHY 321 required. - PHY 302 University Physics II (4) Prerequisite: PHY 301.

-A second semester calculus-based general physics course intended primarily for scientists, pre-engineers, computer and math majors, and advanced health professional students.
+A second semester calculus-based general phyics course intended primarily for scientists, pre-engineers, computer and math majors, and advanced health professional students.
 Topics include electricity, magnetism, optics, and modern physics.
 PHY 322 concurrent enrollment by advisement. - PHY 321 Physics Laboratory I (1) Concurrent enrollment in PHY 201/301 recommended but not required.
 This laboratory is a required course for both PHY 201 and PHY 301.
 Experiments, appropriate to the level of lecture, include topics in mechanics, momentum, work and energy, and fluids.
 (3 hrs lab). - PHY 322 Physics Laboratory II (1) This laboratory is a required course for PHY 202, but may be taken in a subsequent semester.
 It is optional for PHY 302, depending on the student's program.
-Experiments, appropriate to the level of the lecture, include topics in electricity, magnetism, and basic optics (3 hrs lab). - PHY 326 Electronics (3) An introduction to fundamental principles in electronics.
+Experiments, appropriate to the level of the lecture, include topics in electricity, magnetism, and basic optics (3 hrs lab).

+- PHY 326 Electronics (3) An introduction to fundamental principles in electronics.
 Topics include components of electronic circuits, circuit analysis, analog and digital circuits, and electrical safety.
 (4 hours of lecture-lab combined). - PHY 336 Classical Mechanics (3) Prerequisite: 1 year of Physics.
 An upper level course in classical mechanics.
-Topics include a vector language description of motion, dynamics of a particle, mechanical energy, periodic motion, systems of interacting particles, dynamics of a rigid body and Lagrangian dynamics. - PHY 345 Thermodynamics (3) Prerequisite: 1 year of Physics.
+Topics include a vector language description of motion, dynamics of a particle, mechanical energy, periodic motion, systems of interacting particles, dynamics of a rigid body and Lagrangian dynamics.

+PHY 345 Thermodynamics (3) Prerequisite: 1 year of Physics.
 An upper level course in thermodynamics.
 Topics include energy conservation, the first and second laws of thermodynamics, energy and entropy, work and heat, thermodynamic systems analysis, and properties of state.
 Application of these fundamentals to energy conversion systems will be presented.

-- PHY 356 Electricity and Magnetism (3) Prerequisite: 1 year of Physics.
+PHY 356 Electricity and Magnetism (3) Prerequisite: 1 year of Physics.
 An upper level course in electricity and magnetism.
-Topics include electrostatics, a microscopic analysis of current and circuits, theories of dielectrics, magnetic properties of matter, and Maxwell's equations. - PHY 393 Physics Laboratory Techniques (1-2) Prerequisite: PHY 201 or 301.
+Topics include electrostatics, a microscopic analysis of current and circuits, theories of dielectrics, magnetic properties of matter, and Maxwell's equations.

+PHY 393 Physics Laboratory Techniques (1-2) Prerequisite: PHY 201 or 301.
 Introduction to the direction of students in physics laboratories.
 Course includes instruction in the setup of equipment, supervision of laboratory activities, evaluation of laboratory reports, and laboratory safety.
-(3 to 6 hours a week). - PHY 410 Physics for Teachers I (3) Prerequisite: 1 year of Physics.
+(3 to 6 hours a week).

+PHY 410 Physics for Teachers I (3) Prerequisite: 1 year of Physics.
 An upper-level general physics course intended primarily for science education students.
-The course reviews many of the topics from general physics I, including mechanics, with a deeper focus on conceptual understanding, problem-solving techniques, and demonstration development. - PHY 420 Physics for Teachers II (3) Prerequisite: PHY 410.

-An upper-level general physics course intended primarily for science education students.
-The course reviews many of the topics from general physics II, including electricity and optics, with a deeper focus on conceptual understanding, problem-solving techniques, and demonstration development.
+The course reviews many of the topics from general